How to Unclog Your Sink or Drain

 Key Takeaways

-- Understand the essentials of unclog your sink or drain so you can act quickly and avoid damage.
+- Learn how to diagnose and clear a clogged sink or drain so you can act quickly and avoid damage.

 - Use safe, proven methods first; avoid shortcuts that create bigger problems.